ultimatile/Cytnx/docs/source/example/DMRG.rst

 1. Matrix product state (MPS):

    Our major goal in this example is, of course, to get the ground state.
-The state :math:`|\Psi>` is represent in terms of the MPS, which is variational wave function written in an effieient way to represent a many-body wave function.
+The state :math:`|\Psi>` is represent in terms of the MPS, which is variational wave function written in an efficient way to represent a many-body wave function.
 The tensor notation are shown in following figure (a)

 2. Matrix product operator (MPO):